 The National Marriage Project set up a similar campaign in the US, encouraging couples to take date nights each week.
 The group claimed that those who set aside “couple time” at least once a week were 3.5 times more likely to report being happy in their marriage.

 So what do you think?
 Could something as simple as scheduling time to spend with your partner be enough to save a marriage that’s in difficulty?
 As mediation-trained divorce lawyers, we certainly see the benefits of couples taking the time to sit down together and work through their problems.
 And if date nights aren’t enough, the separation process can be made far smoother and less stressful by keeping the lines of communication open and working together as a couple towards the best outcome.
-Like Horne, we have our own experiences of divorce, and our team of solicitors are sensitive to the different personal situations and emotions that can arise through divorce – if you need to talk about your circumstances and options for separation, please get in touch with us at Frances Lindsay & Co.can date nights prevent divorce?, date nights for couples, divorce advice, divorce advice Beaconsfield, divorce advice Maidenhead, divorce lawyer, divorce solicitor, marriage advice
+Like Horne, we have our own experiences of divorce, and our team of solicitors are sensitive to the different personal situations and emotions that can arise through divorce – if you need to talk about your circumstances and options for separation, please get in touch with us at Frances Lindsay & Co.Tags: can date nights prevent divorce?, date nights for couples, divorce advice, divorce advice Beaconsfield, divorce advice Maidenhead, divorce lawyer, divorce solicitor, marriage advice